-* Large areas of decay
+* To address areas of decay in the mouth

-* Broken fillings
+* To fix broken fillings

-* Root canal therapy
+* As part of root canal therapy

 The process of getting a dental crown usually requires at least two dental visits.
 The first appointment is when the dentist will prepare the natural tooth for the crown.
 They start by removing a significant amount of tooth enamel from around the tooth’s structure.
 Custom molds called impressions are taken and sent to the dental laboratory.
 The lab will then be responsible for the fabrication of the final crown.
 The same mold is used in the dental office to create a temporary crown that is bonded over the existing tooth.
 This temporary tooth will stay in place until the final crown is sent to the office from the lab.
 Once the final crown is received by the dentist, the patient will return so that the temporary crown can be removed and the final crown fitted and cemented into place.
 Your dentist in Bristol, VA will also make sure that the patient’s spacing and bite are still accurate with the new crown in place.